mellon85/external-ip/README.md

 Finds the current external IP address contacting http and dns external services.

-If at least one of the sources replies the reply with the highest occourrences will be reported as the IP address.
+If at least one of the sources replies the reply with the highest occurrences will be reported as the IP address.

 Three functions provides sets of known working sources.